nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How contacts are saved with multiple arguments:**

 * **Alternative 1 (current choice):** Only include people who contain all the specified contact details
     * Pros: Intuitive feature.
 Similar to a Filter function in popular apps today.
     * Cons: Requires you to be familiar of the people in your contact list.

 * **Alternative 2:** Include people who contain at least one of the specified contact details.
     * Pros: Good for users who want to broadly search for eligible friends
     * Cons: Not very intuitive

-### Delete multiple person
+### Delete multiple persons

 #### Implementation